compulim/bookstore/README.md

    - Updater function can be programmed as optimistic or pessimistic concurrency
    - We believe this model makes concurrency issues a little bit easier to handle

-`bookstore` is designed to be exposed over Web Socket.
+`bookstore` is designed to be exposed over Web Socket and Server-Sent Events.

 # How to use